The Honors College Curriculum

 A core curriculum: preparing students for original research and a senior thesis

 The Honors College experience begins in the fall semester of the first year with a variety of special topics courses that all fulfill UVM’s Writing and Information Literacy (WIL1) requirement.
 These courses are taught in a seminar format with a small number of students in each section.

 In the spring semester, first-year HCOL students continue on to a new selection of special topics courses, many of which fulfill requirements of the University's Catamount Core general education curriculum, helping students to make efficient progress toward their degrees.
 Spring semester courses build on the writing-intensive experience from HCOL 085 and additionally introduce students to public speaking, research presentation, and collaborative group work.

 Through these first-year courses, students become well-acquainted with each other and the Honors College faculty.
 By living with fellow honors students, and attending social programming and other events, they create an exciting intellectual community.

 As students progress through the Honors College, they narrow their focus, enrolling as sophomores in honors seminars developed to focus on faculty members' special research topics.
-Through undergraduate research grant programs and honors course work, students also may work closely with faculty in laboratories, out in the field, or in other research hubs (like the library) as they begin to develop their own special areas of interest.
+Through undergraduate research grant programs and honors course work, students also may work closely with faculty in laboratories, out in the field, or in other research hubs (such as library special collections) as they begin to develop their own special areas of interest.

-In their junior and senior years, students focus more intensely on their fields of study in their home schools and colleges.
-In the junior year, they work on developing research methods and identifying research questions that will prepare them for an independent research or creative project--the six-credit Honors thesis--they will undertake in their senior year.
+In their junior and senior years, students focus more intensely on their fields of study (majors and minors) in their home schools and colleges.
+In the junior year, they work on developing research skills specific to their fields and identifying research questions that will prepare them for an independent research or creative project--the six-credit Honors thesis--they will undertake in their senior year.
 If applicable, they also continue their involvement in their departmental honors programs.